 Mechanical engineers favour it when building machinery that does not have many special needs like high durability or resistance to heavy loads.

-Sometimes resistance to heavy wear is important, while maintaining a low weight itself.
+Sometimes resistance to material wear is important, while maintaining a low weight itself.
 This is the case with forestry and mining equipment, for example.
-It is then advisable to turn to high strength steels.
+It is then advisable to turn to wear-resistant and high strength steels.

 Structural steels require an extra layer of protection against the weather.
 They tend to corrode easily, so powder coating is commonly used, irrespective of a machine’s surroundings – inside or outside.
 For a lasting coating, the metal surface should be pretreated (chemical etching or phosphating) and cleaned (blasting, washing or wiping) beforehand.